wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 ## Launch the demo store

-Once the above steps have been performed successfully, you are ready to launch the actual web interface, that leverages the three backend services, the service registry and the authentication service.
+Once the above steps have been performed successfully, you are ready to launch the actual web interface.
+It leverages the three backend services (library, pricing and store), the service registry and the authentication service.

 ```
 http://localhost:8280